AI MedTech Match Grand Challenge

 All projects must be completed within one year

-• After a project is completed, it is expected that teams will be ready to apply for an external grant
+• After a project is completed, it is expected that teams will be ready to apply for external grants and other funding opportunities